Keyboard shortcuts

 Introduction

-Additionally, this book does not assume you are reading it sequentially.
+This book is the primary reference for the Eter programming language.
+This book does not assume you are reading it sequentially.
 Each chapter generally can be read standalone, but will cross-link to other chapters for facets of the language they refer to, but do not discuss.

 Note